-The cruise ship docked at Barbados around 07:00.
-Once we got off the ship we went direct to our hotel.
+The cruise ship docked at Bridgetown, Barbados around 07:00.
+Once we got off the boat, we went directly to our hotel.
 We were all anxious to go to the beach.
-I remembered bobbing in the waves at St. Maarten and I was looking forward to doing that again.
+I remembered bobbing in the waves at St. Maarten, and I was looking forward to doing that again.

 We arrived at the beach to see a combination of yellow and red warning flags.
 That meant the surf was a little rough at times.
-Hillary and I waded out into the surf.
-It was very shallow…until a wave hit.
-We were hit by several waves.
-It is amazing how much power the water actually has.
+Hillary and I waded out into the ocean.
+It was very shallow…until, a wave hit.
+Several waves hit us.
+It is incredible how much power the water has.
 Finally, I was hit by a wave that was between six and eight feet high.
 I had seen it coming, so I turned my back.
-As soon as it hit me I felt my sunglasses rip off of my face.
+As soon as it hit me, I felt my sunglasses rip off of my face.
 I immediately dove to try to recover them; however, the surf was too strong and the water too murky.
+Rickin’ frackin’ cake sakers tatter bakers!!
 I will have to call Wal Mart to replace them.

-For dinner we decided on the Polynesian restaurant at the hotel, Wytukai.
+For dinner, we decided on the Polynesian restaurant at the hotel, Wytukai.
 We had a sampler “feast” that allowed us to try several things.
-It was my first time ever to have this type of cuisine.
+It was my first time to have this type of cuisine.
 I did not eat anything I did not like.
 We left the restaurant stuffed.

-There were about 25 people on the boat not counting the crew of five.
-Before getting on the boat everyone was asked to remove their shoes.
-Once on board the drinks started flowing.
+There were about 25 people on the boat, not counting the crew of five.
+Before getting on the catamaran, everyone was asked to remove their shoes.
+Once onboard, the drinks started flowing.
 They did not stop until we returned to shore.

 Once we got into the open water, the captain turned off the motors and used the sails.
 We went north quite a ways.

-When we stopped we were in an area that usually has turtles.
+When we stopped, we were in an area that usually has turtles.
 Sure enough, the loggerhead turtles were there.
 We were all provided snorkel masks.
-We had our own snorkels to use that we had purchased on the Carnival ship for $5 each.
+We had our snorkels to use that we had purchased on the Carnival ship for $5 each.
 Once everyone was ready, people started getting into the water.
-As soon as we were in the water we could see numerous turtles.
+As soon as we were in the water, we could see numerous turtles.
 One of the crew fed them as we all looked on.
-At one point he held one so we could touch the shell.
+At one point he held one, so we could touch the shell.
 That was a fun experience.

-Since one is so buoyant in salt water, I found it difficult to dive and take photos because I floated quickly back to the surface.
-Hopefully some of the underwater photos will come out good.
+Since one is so buoyant in saltwater, I found it difficult to dive and take photos because I floated quickly back to the surface.
+Hopefully, some of the underwater images will come out good.

 It was easy getting in and out of the boat.
-At the stern there was a set of stairs one could use.
-After 30 or 40 minutes we all boarded the boat and continued north.
-We stopped at a ship wreck and reef area.
+At the stern, there was a set of stairs one could use.
+After 30 or 40 minutes we all boarded the catamaran and continued north.
+We stopped at a shipwreck and reef area.
 There were hundreds of fish there, what a sight!

 Not too long after leaving that area we were served lunch.
 It consisted of rice, spicy macaroni and cheese, BBQ chicken, fried flying fish, garlic bread, salad, and some mixed vegetables.
-It really tasted good.
-Once lunch was finished we were able to swim or just sit and relax.
+It tasted good.
+Once lunch finished, we were able to swim or sit and relax.

 We all had a great time.
 I would highly recommend this activity to anyone going to Barbados.